yang-sec/PrivacyGuard/README.md

 # PrivacyGuard
-7/16/2020 Update: Main prototype and raw (i.e., messy) simulation code uploaded.
+7/16/2020 Update: Main prototype and LAN-based simulation code uploaded.
+The current form is quite messy and somewhat redundant.
 Code sanization and documentation will be performed between 8/16/2020-8/30/2020.

 ## Entities to be run in the cloud:
 - iDA (iDataAgent)